Microwave Problems You’ll Regret Ignoring

 A malfunctioning display or buttons that don’t work properly

 If your microwave display screen flickers or blinks, or the buttons seem stuck or finicky, it’s time to address the problem.
 It may just be a temporary circuit-board issue that can be reset by unplugging and plugging the microwave back in, according to Appliance Service Station.
 Or it could be an electrical issue, which is presents a greater cause for concern since that puts the device at risk for sparking or smoking, notes SFGate.

 A door that doesn’t close completely

 Speaking of the exterior, if the door of your microwave won’t close, then it’s important to address the issue right away.
-Having the door sealed tightly ensures that all radiation stays inside, according to the U.S. Food & Drug Administration (FDA).
+Having the door sealed tightly ensures that all radiation stays inside, according to the U.S. Food & Drug Administration.
 The cause could be as simple as a loose screw or a piece of food impeding closure, or it may be time to replace your microwave.

 Sparks or fires